Associate in Science | SC Program: AS.1495

 Units 3

 This course introduces students to basic computer applications in agriculture, horticulture, natural resources, and related Career Technical Education majors.
 Students will gain basic computer literacy skills while learning to use examples of industry-specific software.
-Others topics will include file management, data manipulation, and use of software such as Word, Excel, Access, and PowerPoint.
+Other topics will include file management, data manipulation, and use of software such as Word, Excel, and PowerPoint.
 Students will also be exposed to basic concepts and software related to Geographic Information Systems (GIS).
-This course is required for all agricultural, horticulture, and natural resources majors.
 This course may be offered in a distance education format.

 Apply Now